BettercareHealth/bettercare/facilitators-guide/0-2-copyright.md

 *How to lead a Bettercare study group: A facilitator's guide*

 First published in 2012 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works](http://www.electricbookworks.com).
-Updated 25 Feb 2013, 4 Apr 2014, 1 Nov 2014, 16 April 2015
+Updated 25 Feb 2013, 4 Apr 2014, 1 Nov 2014, 16 April 2015.
+This version produced on {{ site.time | date: '%-d %B %Y' }}.

 Text © Electric Book Works